 In Deungmyeongnakgasa, I mirror the pose of a young Buddha depicted on a wall painting in the temple of the same name down the road.
 In my hand are two pine cones, referencing Gangneung the Pine City where the works were made.
 As the brush is extinguished, so are my negative emotions that I brought to the mountain.
 My other finger points to the heavens where my spirit is on fire & desiring to go.
 The red material used in making Hanboks, coupled with my recurring Venus character, are intended to symbolize the “ideal woman”.

-Other works incorporate the Pearl Diver & Puppet Master characters: both inspired by the interconnectedness of all living creatures & our inevitable transformation & rebirth.
+Other works incorporate the Pearl Diver and Puppet Master characters: both inspired by the interconnectedness of all living creatures and our inevitable transformation & rebirth.

 After the residency, cinematographer Jin Youl Lim and producer Hye Young Chyun and I filmed

 꿈을 깨어 (Waking Dream) in Yogmaland in Seoul in one night.
 This was my first art film, and premiered at PULSE PLAY in Miami 2017 and won best Experimental Film in the 2018 Women's Cinemaker Berlin Biennale.

 Trailer is below.